 You can get £2 for every £8 you pay into your childcare account, from the government.
 This must be paid to an approved childcare provider, like Little Blessings.

 You can get up £2000 a year per child to help with childcare costs.

 Eligibility is the same as with 30 hours funding (see above)

 Applying for this will stop childcare vouchers and Tax Credits.
 Use the childcare calculator to find out what option is best for you.

 Little Blessings accept childcare vouchers, in order to reduce childcare costs.

 Childcare Vouchers are a government initiated scheme, whereby, some employers will offer a childcare allowance or vouchers as part of a ‘salary sacrifice’ scheme to make childcare more affordable for working parents.
-Childcare Vouchers do not attract tax and National Insurance contributions, working parents can save up to £933 per year, or nearly £2000 a year if both parents in a household are part of a scheme.
+Childcare Vouchers do not attract tax and National Insurance contributions.

 Tax Credits – working tax and child tax credits